codex-router/codex.jenkins/README.md

    - Test CLI accessibility on the specific node where the job runs
    - Ensure Codex CLI is installed on all nodes, not just the master
    - Check node-specific PATH and environment variables

+5. **MCP Servers not available**
+   - Ensure MCP servers are properly configured in `~/.codex/config.toml`
+   - Use the "Update MCP Servers List" button to refresh the server list from Codex CLI
+   - Check that the config file path is correct and accessible
+   - Verify MCP server executables are installed and in PATH
+   - If CLI fails, the plugin will fall back to parsing the config file directly

+6. **Model list not updating**
+   - Use the "Update Model List" button to refresh available models from Codex CLI
+   - Check that the Codex CLI is properly configured with API keys
+   - Verify network connectivity to model provider APIs
+   - Model list is cached for 5 minutes - wait for cache expiration or restart Jenkins

 ### Debug Information